google/earthengine-community/tutorials/forest-cover-loss-estimation/index.md

 ```js
 var canopyCover = gfc2018.select(['treecover2000']);
 ```
 2. Apply the minimum canopy cover percentage (e.g. greater than or equal to 10%).
-Use `selfMask()` to mask value zero
+Use selfMask() to set other other areas transparent by assigning value zero
 ```js
 var canopyCover10 = canopyCover.gte(cc).selfMask();
 ```